 - 1 cup brown sugar firmly packed (200g)

 - 1 teaspoon baking soda

 - 1 teaspoon baking powder

 - 1/2 teaspoon salt

-- Add eggs, one at a time, and vanilla.
+- Add eggs and vanilla.
 Stir well.

 - In a separate bowl, whisk together flour, cornstarch, baking soda, baking powder, and salt.

-- Gradually stir flour mixture into butter mixture until completely combined.
+- Gradually stir dry ingredients into the butter mixture until completely combined.

 - Allow cookies to cool completely on cookie sheet before serving.